Alright-IT/AIT.OpenSource/README.md

 <a name="feature-requests--changes"></a>
 ## Feature Requests / Changes
-Any kind of changes and/or Requests and/or Bug Reports has to be addressed via the [GitLab Issue system](http://gitlab.com/sca-posh/development/issues).
+Any kind of changes and/or Requests and/or Bug Reports has to be addressed via the [GitHub Issue-Tracker](https://github.com/Alright-IT/AIT.OpenSource/issues).
 For a guide to submitting good bug reports, please read [Painless Bug Tracking](http://www.joelonsoftware.com/articles/fog0000000029.html).

 Please note that feature requests should be in a human understandable form of a agile user story.